Takeaways from Virginia Gov. Glenn Youngkin's CNN town hall on public education - KESQ

 By Gregory Krieg and Veronica Stracqualursi, CNN

-When Republicans were down in 2021, after losing control of the White House and the Senate, Glenn Youngkin gave them hope with his victory in the Virginia governor’s race.
+In a Republican Party now dominated by political pugilists, Virginia Gov. Glenn Youngkin wants to the play the role of peacemaker.
+That, at least, was his message to voters Thursday night in a CNN town hall focused on public education.

-The question now for GOP voters is whether they see Youngkin as a rising star — and potential presidential nominee — or as an afterthought in a primary season that has seen former President Donald Trump and Florida Gov. Ron DeSantis corner most of the attention to date.
+But Youngkin, whose 2021 victory in the commonwealth made him a national GOP star, was less inclined to discuss his other ambitions.
+He shrugged off a question about a potential 2024 presidential run and repeatedly turned down opportunities to pointedly distinguish himself from would-be rivals.

-Like DeSantis, Youngkin has not yet announced his 2024 plans.
-Unlike the Florida governor, Youngkin has so far failed to register as a potential contender with the Republican grassroots and in polling.
-But in his CNN town hall on Thursday night, hosted by Jake Tapper and focused on public education, the governor had a rare opporltunity to make his case to a national audience in prime time.
+The question now for GOP voters is whether they will continue to see Youngkin as a rising star or, given the early flow of the 2024 primary season, as an afterthought in a contest that has so far been dominated by former President Donald Trump, a declared candidate, and Florida Gov. Ron DeSantis, who is likely on his way to entering the race.

 Here are some takeaways from Youngkin’s town hall on Thursday: